iamasink/scripts/README.md

  - Unzip `scrcpy-win64-vx.x.x.zip` to `scrcpy\scrcpy\`, so scrcpy.exe is at `.\scrcpy\scrcpy\scrcpy.exe`

 ### yt-dlp
-you may have to change the download locatio for yt-dlp .bat scripts, especially if you don't have a local account because onedrive might mess stuff up :)
+you may have to change the download location for yt-dlp .bat scripts, especially if you don't have a local account because onedrive might mess stuff up :)

 ### key
 https://www.youtube.com/watch?v=kB2kIAEhjpE